spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Ocean Savings from Right-Sizing

-These are your savings from right-sizing recommendations.
+These are your actual savings from using the Ocean right-sizing recommendations feature.

 To view these savings, click the **Right-Sizing** tab (unless already displayed).